By Jorge Abrego

 More than any other channel, events allow your company to be part of a community that shares a mission and vision that your company can play a role in bringing to life.
 So it makes sense to leverage your connection to the audience by touting the shared experience of an event in your messaging.

 As for lead follow-up, be sure your sales team closes the follow-up gap to 1-2 days after the event.
 Especially if the contact is a senior-level person, you need to take into consideration that they are extremely busy and if you don’t follow up fast enough, they will have moved on and started working on other things.
 The caveat is that they will only talk to solution providers that are able to talk in business value.
 So take this into consideration.

-In 2020, event marketers realized that the real goal of an event marketing plan should be similar to the goal of any other tactic in their overarching marketing strategy, the ongoing engagement of your target audience to take the next step in the buyer journey.
-Events have driven unity and agility as the era in which events were treated in a silo is ending.
-Recognized as one important part of a larger marketing ecosystem, event marketers are being embraced as an integral part of the marketing team, while giving regenerative marketers the opportunity to work hand-in-hand with a partner in a unified effort toward the same shared outcomes: more loyal customers, and fuel for growing your business.
+Event marketers who do it well have realized that the real goal of an event marketing plan should be similar to the goal of any other tactic in their over-arching marketing strategy — the on-going engagement of your target audience to take the next step in the buyer journey.
+Recognized as one important part of a larger marketing ecosystem, events are being embraced as an integral aspect of working work hand-in-hand with an event or media partner in a unified effort toward the same shared outcomes: more loyal customers, and fuel for growing your business.

 Jorge Abrego is the Advertising Director for Acres U.S.A. and has 26 years of advertising agency and B2B media experience in the agriculture, energy and technology sectors.